 Advance voting opportunities were provided prior to voting day including both evening and weekend options at multiple locations.
 The full list of advance voting opportunities was listed on the town's website and provided elector information notices.
+Additional advance voting opportunities (more locations and more days) were provided in 2022 than previous elections.

-Notice of advance voting and the town hall voting day location was provided to electors through various methods, including Oakville transit, with public notices, newsletters, advertisements, and social media.
+Notice of advance voting and the Town Hall voting day location was provided to electors through various methods, including Oakville transit, with public notices, newsletters, advertisements, and social media.